 When it comes to working out, more is more, right?
 Actually, wrong.
-Too much exercise can wreak havoc with your hormones.
-But how would you even know if your hormones weren't ticking along perfectly?
-Okay, picture this: Are you hitting it hard at the gym but not getting the results you want?
+Too much exercise might actually wreak havoc on your hormones.
+But how would you even know if your hormones weren't, in fact, ticking along perfectly?
+Okay, picture this: You've been hitting it hard at the gym but just not getting the results you want.
 Or, is that excess fat just not budging, no matter how many HIIT sessions you rack up on ClassPass?
-The likelihood is that your hormones are out of sync.
+The likelihood is that your hormones are out of sync, according to our experts.

-Jenni Rivett is a personal trainer who has built her method, Body by Rivett, around boosting the "thin" hormones and suppressing the "fat" ones.
-She does group fitness training, Skype workouts (which she says is popular and works well), as well as private consultations and sessions, teaching her Body by Rivett formula.
-We called on Rivett to explain the different hormones worth knowing about and how they affect us, plus how the right exercise can get everything back into balance.
-Keep scrolling for Rivett's insight into how to exercise for your hormones.
+Jenni Rivett is a personal trainer who has built her method, Body by Rivett, around boosting beneficial hormones and suppressing the less beneficial ones (such as those that come from being too stressed out).
+Dr. Amy Lee is currently board certified by the American Board of Internal Medicine and is a member of the National Board of Physician Nutrition Specialists and the American Board of Obesity Medicine.
+We called on Rivett and Lee to explain the different hormones worth knowing about and how they affect us, plus how the right exercise can get everything back into balance.

-"I used to suffer quite severely with PMS and was always astounded at how fabulous I felt after a workout.
-The PMS would almost always totally disappear," Rivett says.
+Rivett has her own experience: "I used to suffer quite severely with PMS and was always astounded at how fabulous I felt after a workout.
+The PMS would almost always totally disappear," she says.
 "Since then, I have always been interested in the endocrine system and the role it plays in our health and wellness."

-The endocrine system is comprised of glands around the body that are responsible for secreting our hormones at the correct levels to keep everything in our bodies ticking along nicely.
-All hormones play a valuable role in our day to day lives including cortisol, which gets a bad wrap being known as the "stress hormone" but is vital for helping us get up in the mornings and dealing with any life and death situations otherwise known as the "fight or flight" response.
+The endocrine system is comprised of glands around the body that are responsible for secreting our hormones at the correct levels to keep everything in our bodies flowing along nicely.
+All hormones play a valuable role in our day-to-day lives—including cortisol, which gets a bad rap, is known as the "stress hormone" but is actually vital for helping us get up in the mornings and dealing with any life and death situations.

-But Rivett has identified that some hormones are better served by us than others.
-Some hormones, like the human growth hormone, help keep us strong and healthy, so we should do what we can to optimise that hormone, while cortisol is best kept to a minimum so it can do what's needed, rather than being triggered to spiral out of control to cause side effects like weight gain around the tummy.
+But, Rivett and Lee have identified that some hormones serve us better than others: Certain hormones, like the human growth hormone, help keep us strong and healthy, so we should do what we can to optimize that hormone.
+Others, like cortisol, are best kept at a minimum so it can just do what's needed, rather than being triggered to spiral out of control.

-It is produced by the adrenal glands in response to stress, low blood sugar and exercise.
-Did you know cortisol supports energy metabolism during long bouts of exercise by facilitating the breakdown of fats and protein to create the glucose necessary to help fuel exercises?
-Excess cortisol leads to a raging appetite, typically for the wrong foods.
+Cortisol is produced by the adrenal glands in response to stress, low blood sugar and exercise.
+Excess cortisol leads to a raging appetite.

 A wonderful hormone in the right amount, it makes conception and pregnancy possible.
-It's also a natural mood lifter and skin toner.
-However, oestrogen works in sync with progesterone, and both hormones need to be in balance.
-Progesterone helps balance oestrogen and in the right ratio, the two hormones help burn body fat, act as an antidepressant, assist metabolism and promote sleep.
-But if you don't have enough progesterone, you can become Oestrogen Dominant, which causes all manner of problems, from a sluggish metabolism and bloating to mood swings and fat gain (especially cellulite).
+It's also a natural mood lifter.
+However, estrogen works in sync with progesterone, and both hormones need to be in balance.
+Progesterone helps balance estrogen, and in the right ratio, the two hormones help burn body fat, act as an antidepressant, assist metabolism and promote sleep.
+But if you don't have enough progesterone, such as in conditions like endometriosis, you can become Estrogen Dominant, which causes all manner of problems, from a sluggish metabolism and bloating to mood swings.

 Human Growth Hormone

-Quite simply one of the most powerful get-thin hormones.
+Quite simply one of the most powerful hormones.
 It's a fat burner, which forces your body to draw energy from your fat reserves first.
 HGH is produced in bucket loads after HIIT (in particular), strength training and plyometrics.
-This is why they cannot test sprinters for HGH, as it is naturally produced in the body after intense exercise.

-Even though testosterone is commonly associated with men, it's vitally important for women, too.
-It builds muscle, burns fat, increases energy and sex drive, strengthens bones and lifts depression.
-In women who have normal to high testosterone levels, it produces assertiveness.
+Even though testosterone is commonly associated with men, it's vitally important for women too.
+It builds muscle, burns fat, increases energy and sex drive, strengthens bones.

 How to Use Exercise to Balance Hormones